-A site visit was conducted during the period of January 21-23, 2013 in Arkansas.
+A site visit was conducted during the period of January 27-30, 2014 in Texas and Louisiana.
 The site visit consisted of two types of meetings.
-One set of meetings was devoted to better understanding the operations, data gathering processes and links to other data systems, management controls, and overall information systems at the System Operations Control (SOC) center in Pine Bluff, Arkansas, as well as at the Arkansas-Transmission Operations Center (TOC) in Little Rock, Arkansas.
-The second set of meetings included visits to pre-selected plants (White Bluff Plant and Lake Catherine Plant, both in Arkansas), as part of our sampling exercise in an effort to obtain data from plants and to better understand GHG information and data management systems.
+One set of meetings was devoted to better understanding the operations, data gathering processes and links to data systems, management controls, and overall information systems in Entergy offices in The Woodlands, Texas and New Orleans, Louisiana.
+The second set of meetings included visits to selected plants (Nelson Plant; and Waterford Plant2 (Units 1 and 2), both plants in Louisiana), as part of our sampling exercise in an effort to obtain data from plants and to better understand GHG information and data management systems.
 This included a review of all greenhouse gas emission sources and sinks in the facility through a review of the process flow, metering and data flow diagrams.
-Subsequently, a review of metering and data management processes was discussed with control room operations staff, including a review of meter calibration/validation procedures.
+Subsequently, a review of meter calibration/validation procedures.